Clip path

 Background checks

-Employers must verify application information by adhering to the fundamental principles governing the processing of personal data and the legality of the data processing, as well as meeting one of the requirements set forth in Regulation (EU) 2016/679, Article 6 (Lawfulness of Processing).
+Employers must verify application information by adhering to the fundamental principles governing the processing of personal data and the legality of the data processing, as well as meeting one of the requirements outlined in Regulation (EU) 2016/679, Article 6 (Lawfulness of Processing).
 The employer must also make sure that the processing is done in compliance with Regulation (EU) 2016/679.

 Medical checks